behbehchat/SYBAU/README.md

 on a school chromebook and its pretty cool fr so tuff

-im just a behbeh, also the beta version is a older beta version the current website is a more updated version of the beta version
+im just a behbeh, also the beta version is a older beta version the current website is a more updated version of the beta version so its not called beta anymore